thumnail

-Many people also opt for Android development, but the difference between the two is that Android is open-source but iOS app development requires you to use Apple’s proprietary resources.
-The iOS operating system is more efficient, secure and adheres to Apple’s guidelines.
-Another reason why most developers prefer iOS or Android is because of Apple’s code development language called Swift.
+Many people also opt for Android development, but the difference between the two is that Android is open-source, while iOS app development requires you to use Apple’s proprietary resources.
+The iOS operating system is more efficient, secure, and adheres to Apple’s guidelines.
+Another reason why most developers prefer iOS or Android is because of Apple’s code development language, called Swift.
 Because of its enhanced readability, Swift is a preferred language for developers to choose over Java (used for Android development).

 Now that you’re familiar with the basics of iOS development, let’s understand the requirements to become an iOS developer.